-In this case, the evidence shows that the Complainant's mark is distinctive and has attained significant reputation in the relevant field.
-The strong reputation and distinctive character of the Complainant's mark is evidence that the Respondent is unlikely to have registered the disputed domain name without sight and knowledge of the Complainant's mark and it is implausible that there is any good faith use to which the disputed domain name may be put to.
-It is also the Complainant's evidence that the Respondent could not have registered the disputed domain name without prior knowledge of the Complainant's mark as the Respondent's name has no connection with the Complainant's CCLEANER mark which was registered long ago.
+In this case, the evidence shows that the Complainant's mark is distinctive and has attained significant reputation.
+The strong reputation and distinctive character of the Complainant's mark is evidence that the Respondent is unlikely to have registered the disputed domain name without sight and knowledge of the Complainant's marks and it is implausible that there is any good faith use to which the disputed domain name may be put to.
+It is also the Complainant's evidence that the Respondent could not have registered the disputed domain name without prior knowledge of the Complainant's mark as the Respondent is a competitor company of the Complainant and the Respondent's name has no connection with the Complainant's KSB mark which was registered long ago.
 This is another indicator of bad faith on the part of the Respondent (see Boursorama SA v.
 Estrade Nicolas, WIPO Case No. D2017-1463).